Argentina Citizenship

 Age Requirements for Biometric Passport for Argentine Citizenship Applicants

-For applicants under 14 years old, they can also request a new Argentine biometric Passport or an Emergency Passport.
+Applicants under 14 years old, they can also request a new Argentine biometric Passport or an Emergency Passport.

 If the applicant is 14 years old or older, they can apply for an Argentine passport only after receiving their first Argentine DNI.

-Applicants below 18 years of age must opt for Argentine citizenship together with both parents.
+Those who are 18 years of age must opt for Argentine citizenship together with both parents.
 Applicants aged 18 and above can independently carry out the procedure without requiring parental consent.

 Required Documentation for Argentine Citizenship Application in the Consulate in your home country

-You’ll need the Applicants’s birth certificate issued by local authorities in your home country.
+You’ll need the applicant’s birth certificate issued by local authorities in your home country.
 Make sure it’s signed and stamped by an official from the relevant Local Government authority.
 Also, the official’s signature should be legalized with an apostille by a notary public.
 The birth certificate should contain information about the child born outside Argentina and their parents.
 Additionally, the birth certificate should include the child’s date of birth (e.g., “Alejandro Fernandez was born on June 10, 2002”), which you’ll need to request from your home country authorities using the necessary procedure.

-For Children in Another Country, Not your country of current Residence:
+For Children in Another Country of Residence:

 You must provide a certificate of registration of the birth certificate granted by the Argentine Embassy or Consulate with jurisdiction over the place of birth.